WATLAS - technical specifications

 From 2012, Sivan Toledo developed time-of-arrival tracking further and the first ATLAS system has been operational in the Hula valley, Israel since the spring of 2014.

-For technical specifications or other information, please use the contact form (preferred) and you will get a response as soon as possible.
-In very urgent matters, you can contact Allert Bijleveld.
+For technical specifications or other information, please contact Allert Bijleveld by email (preferred).
+You will get a response as soon as possible.
+In very urgent matters, you can contact him directly.

 T +31 (0) 222 578